Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Simulation Examples

 We first consider a setting with i.i.d. node-specific degree parameters, where $q_{i} = 0.4$ with probability $1/2$ and $q_{i} = 0.9$ otherwise for $1 \le i \le n$.
 In this setting, the assumptions of \cite{ali2017improved} are satisfied and so \cite[Theorem 4]{ali2017improved} provides a method for computing a random matrix theory (RMT) estimate of the spectral noise floor that can be used as a cutoff for dimension selection. \Cref{fig:numerical:1} shows the \normadj matrix for $\alpha \in \{0,0.5,1\}$, the corresponding eigenvectors, and the selections made by NetFlipPA and the RMT-based cutoff.
-For each choice of $\alpha$, the correct embedding dimension is two; only the first two eigenvectors of the \normadj matrix capture the community structure while the third eigenvector is uninformative.
+For each choice of $\alpha$, the correct embedding dimension is two positive eigenvalues and zero negative eigenvalues; only the first two eigenvectors of the \normadj matrix capture the community structure while the other eigenvectors appear uninformative.
 In each case, NetFlipPA produces an estimate of the spectral noise floor for $\bmL_{\alpha}$ that closely matches the RMT estimate.
-Consequently, both NetFlipPA and the RMT-based cutoff correctly select an embedding dimension of two.
+Consequently, both NetFlipPA and the RMT-based cutoff correctly select an embedding dimension of two positive eigenvalues and zero negative eigenvalues.
 Indeed, as we will show in \cref{sec:theory}, NetFlipPA provably recovers the spectral noise floor asymptotically in this model and for a broad class of DCSBMs more generally.

 Next, we consider a setting where the node-specific degree parameters are no longer i.i.d. but instead vary from community to community.
 Such behavior can naturally arise when different communities have differing levels of interaction.
 In particular, we consider the same network model as in \cref{fig:numerical:1} but where the node-specific degree parameters are now generated as